-In addition, students must attend weekly English classes in order to validate their “Languages and Sport” UE.
-Courses below B2 level are courses with a very linguistic approach.
-Courses at a level higher than B2 have a more thematic approach.
+In addition, students must attend weekly English classes in order to validate their "Languages and Sports" UE.
+The courses below B2 level are courses with a very linguistic approach.
+Courses above B2 have a more thematic approach.

-In 1A and 2A, English is compulsory for all students.
-In 3A, English is compulsory for students who do not have provided a B2 certification and optional for the others.
+In 1A and 2A, English is mandatory for all students.
+In 3A, English is compulsory for students who do not have a B2 level and optional for the others.

-For students in MS Actuarial Science, a B2 certification in English in English is required to become an associate member of the Institute of Actuaries (TOEIC 785 or equivalent).
+Attention - For students in the MS Actuarial Science, validation of the B2 level in English is required to become an associate member of the Institut des actuaires.

-The study of a language other than English is compulsory in 1A and 2A and optional in 3A.
-Students can choose from the following languages: German, Spanish, Italian, Chinese, Japanese, Arabic, Russian and French as a foreign language.
-French is mandatory for non francophone students.
+The study of a language other than English is mandatory in 1A and 2A and optional in 3A.
+Students may choose from the following languages: German, Spanish, Italian, Chinese, Japanese, Arabic, Russian and French as a foreign language (French is mandatory for non-French speaking foreign students).

-The school allows students who wish to do so (and whose timetable allows it) to follow language courses in another school if the language and/or the level of language is not offered at ENSAE.
-Students must have the foreign languages department approve the validity of the course before the beginning of the school year.
+ENSAE allows students who wish (and whose schedule permits) to take language courses at another school of the Institut Polytechnique de Paris if the language and/or the level of language is not offered at ENSAE.
+Students interested must have their chosen course approved by ENSAE before the start of the school year.

 Teaching load: 1h30 / week; 2h for "real beginners" (i.e. students who have never studied this language before).

 The Guide for foreign languages, which specifies the structure of the courses and the assessment methods, are available on the intranet.